Thank You Page Examples: 13 Missed Opportunities on Your Thank You Pages

 By Andy Crestodina

-On many websites, the thank you page is nothing more than two tiny words.
+On many websites, the thank you page is nothing more than two lonely words.
 That’s a missed opportunity.
-The thank you page is your first interaction with your newly generated lead.
-Make it a good one by setting expectations.
-You’ve also got an opportunity here to create an even stronger connection.
+Your thank you page is your first interaction with your newly generated lead.
+Make it a good one.
+Use the opportunity to create a stronger connection.

 When a website works, visitors take action.
 They become leads, buy products and subscribe to newsletters.
-It’s called a conversion.
-Most conversions will trigger a series of events:
+It’s called a conversion and it triggers a series of little actions.

 1. The website owner gets an email.